By Mary McDougall

 Hint: There will be beans left-over when you make this amount.
 They may be refrigerated for about 5 days or put them in the freezer for later use.
-I always make a lot of these and use the left-overs for Bean Enchiladas, Mexican Pizza or another meal of burritos for lunch later in the week.
+I always make a lot of these and use the left-overs for Bean and Corn Enchiladas, Mexican Pizza or another meal of burritos for lunch later in the week.

 2 Guacamole: Combine all ingredients in a bowl and mix well.
 Hint: This is a high-fat treat.
 If you are trying to lose weight or regain your health, it would be best to avoid this on your burrito.
 It is nice to have this available for guests, though.
 You only need a small amount to add a lot of flavor to your burrito.

 Note: This recipe makes a large quantity.
 You can cut it in half if you would like less leftovers.

 3 Enchilada sauce: Combine all ingredients in a small saucepan and mix with a whisk.
 Cook and stir over medium heat until thickened, about 5 minutes.
 Serve warm.